jeffreyguevaracorzo/NH-TOPOPT-FORTRAN/README.md

-# NH-TOP-OPT_FORTRAN-
+# NH-TOPOPT-FORTRAN
-Code used to perform a topological optimization process using numerical homogenization process
+Code used for the generation of mechanical metamaterials using a topological optimization process and a numerical homogenization process.